anna-cole/pokemon-cards/README.md

-# Pokemon cards
+# Pokemon Cards

 ## Description
-Pokemon app is an online Pokemon encyclopedia, where users can quickly and easily see, search, add and like Pokemon cards.
-It was Created with JavaScript for the frontend, JSON server for data storage and CSS for styling.
+Pokemon Cards is an online encyclopedia, where users can quickly and easily see, search, add and like Pokemon cards.
+It was created with JavaScript for the frontend, JSON server for data storage and CSS for styling.

 We hope you enjoy and we look forward to your contributions!